 6. Things to do in Prague - St Vitus Cathedral

 St Vitus Cathedral is the standout attraction of the Prague Castle grounds.
 This cathedral is one of the best examples of Gothic architecture and is the largest church in the Czech Republic.
 It contains the tombs of many Bohemian kings and Holy Roman Emperors.
 Gaze at its extraordinary external facade and high ceilings on the interior.
 Don't forget to check the organ.
 It nearly has as much history as the Cathedral itself.

-7. Golden Lane
+7. Things to do in Prague - Golden Lane

 Golden Lane is a picturesque street of colourful houses located inside the grounds of the Prague Castle.
 Golden Lane is shrouded in mystery and has a great history.
 Franz Kafka the famous Jewish writer resided in his sister's house on the street for around two years.
 Jaroslav Seifert, who won the Nobel Prize in Literature in 1984 and who was one of the signatories of Charter 77 also lived on the street.